Best cheap Samsung phones 2025

 Reasons to avoid

-If you want a Samsung phone that delivers the essentials, the Galaxy A15 5G (considered one of the best Android phones under $200) may be the ideal choice.
+If you want a Samsung phone that delivers the essentials, the Galaxy A16 5G (the successor to one of the best Android phones under $200) may be the ideal choice.
 The phone has 5G connectivity, so you can easily watch your favorite videos at lightning speed when streaming over mobile data, and it comes with reliable hardware that's decent for daily use.
 There is also a massive 5,000mAh battery that lasts two days between charges with average use.

 How to choose

-If you want to live in the Samsung world without paying a premium price tag, then the Galaxy A34 5G is your best bet.
+If you want to live in the Samsung world without paying a premium price tag, then the Galaxy A35 5G is your best bet.
 It delivers all the essentials while still being affordable and is guaranteed to get long-term updates.
+If you want to spend less but still have amazing battery life, the Galaxy A25 5G is a great choice.
+It has the same 5,000mAh battery as the rest but is priced lower.

-But if you're willing to cough up some extra cash, you can go for the Galaxy S23 FE and take advantage of its more premium features.
+But if you're willing to cough up some extra cash, you can go for the Galaxy A55 5G and take advantage of its more premium features.
 If you need powerful hardware and better cameras, you should also turn to the Galaxy S23 FE.
-The phone gets five years of updates, and now that it's been in the market for a few months, you can find lucrative deals for it too.
+This phone gets four years of updates, and now that it's been in the market for over a year, you can find lucrative deals for it too.

 On the other side, if you want an entry-level option that nails the basics, the Galaxy A05s is a solid pick.
-Samsung improved a lot of the features from last year's model, making it more attractive to Samsung fans with very limited cash at hand.
+Samsung improved a lot of the features from the previous model, making it more attractive to Samsung fans with very limited cash at hand.
+The latest Galaxy A16 5G improves on the features of the A15 by adding IP54 rating and a larger display, amking it one of the best cheap Android phones to buy.

 Be an expert in 5 minutes